roflmaostc/RadonKA.jl/README.md

 ## Julia
-There exists [Sinograms.jl](https://github.com/JuliaImageRecon/Sinograms.jl) and in general the whole [JuliaImageRecon](https://github.com/JuliaImageRecon) organization.
+There is [Sinograms.jl](https://github.com/JuliaImageRecon/Sinograms.jl) and the [JuliaImageRecon](https://github.com/JuliaImageRecon) organization.
-Again, no arbitrary geometries can be specified.
+No arbitrary geometries can be specified.
 And also no attenuated Radon transform is possible.

 ## Matlab
 Matlab has built-in a `radon` and `iradon(...,'linear','none');` transform which is similar to our lightweight API.
 However, no CUDA acceleration, no 3D arrays and no attenuated Radon transform.